REFLUX IS A DISEASE, NOT A BAD MEAL CHOICE

 You will not be wasting anyone's time by getting your symptoms checked out - in fact you owe it to yourself and your family to do so.

 It may be nothing to worry about in which case your mind will be put at rest.
-But if it is cancer of the oesophagus or stomach, early detection makes it more likely that you can be treated successfully.

 Seeing your doctor without delay may save your life.

 Go to see your doctor at the earliest opportunity as experience shows that if you don't, it could be too late.

 "I'd never heard of Oesophageal Cancer until I was told I had got it!"